vladysor/SensEdu/docs/Projects/FMCWRadar.md

 ### Distance
 Where pulse radars measure time and TOF to evaluate distance, FMCW radars measure frequencies!
 The TOF $$t_0$$ cannot be estimated directly since we are sending waves continuously but we have another valuable information : The beat frequency $$f_b$$.

-The beat frequency is defined as the frequency equal to the difference between two sinusoids. $$f_b$$ appears in the figure below.
+The beat frequency is defined as the frequency equal to the difference between two sinusoids. $$f_b$$ appears in the figure below :

 <img src="{{site.baseurl}}/assets/images/fbeat.png" alt="drawing" width="800"/>
 {: .text-center}